janumedia/photos-mapping-with-google-marker-clusterer/README.md

-# Custom Google Map Marker Clusterer in Vue 3 with TypeScript
+# Photos Mapping in Google Maps using Marker Clusterer with Vue 3 and TypeScript

 ![Preview](/images/preview.jpg)